-Lead Flashing Cost
+Lead Chimney Flashing Repair Cost

-Last updated 30th January, 2024
+Last updated 21st August, 2024

 How much does lead chimney flashing cost?

-This article covers all you need to know about chimney lead flashing.
-We discuss the cost of lead flashing, chimney lead work, the labour fees, timescales and much more!
+We discuss the cost of roof flashing repair and chimney lead work, including labour fees, timescales and much more!

 replacing leadwork on chimney